-The most anticipated Disney attraction of the decade is finally open.
-Star Wars: Rise of the Resistance opened to rave reviews at Walt Disney World’s Hollywood Studios on December 5, 2019 and in Disneyland on January 17, 2020.
+The most anticipated Disney attraction of the decade – Star Wars: Rise of the Resistance – debuted at Walt Disney World’s Hollywood Studios on December 5, 2019 and in Disneyland on January 17, 2020.
 Headliner ride openings at Disney parks mean long lines, some times for years to follow.

-Whether you are headed to Walt Disney World or Disneyland for this attraction, it’s important to have a smart strategy (and probably also a little luck!).
+So, hang in and hold on.
 Here are all the details you need to know to ride Star Wars: Rise of the Resistance on either Disney coast.

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
-See our full disclosure policy linked in the menu at the top of this site.)
+See our full disclosure policy linked in the menu at the bottom of this site.)

 Star Wars: Rise of the Resistance – Ride Basics (No Spoilers)

 Before we dive into the details about how you can best ride Rise of the Resistance, let’s talk ride basics.
 Don’t worry… there are no spoilers here!
 Although if you want those, scroll to the end of this post for all the details.